avvo/influxdb_setup/README.md

 after commas) by running the `rake influxdb:load_queries` task multiple times.
 If there's queries to update the task will not do anything.

+## Rake tasks

+`rake influxdb:create_db`
+Creates the database for the service if it doesn't already exist.

+`rake influxdb:setup_shard_spaces`
+Creates or updates the default and archives shard spaces.
+If they don't exist, it creates them.
+If they do exist but they are not correct, it updates them.

+`rake influxdb:create_user`
+Creates the user for the service if it doesn't already exist.

+`rake influxdb:load_queries`
+Creates any continuous queries that are missing.
+Removes queries that are not in the `db/influxdb_queries.yml` file.

+`rake influxdb:setup`
+Runs all the above rake tasks.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run